cougargrades/api/README.md

-# @cougargrades/web
+# @cougargrades/api
-Analyze grade distribution data for past UH courses.
+Serverless public developer HTTP API server for cougargrades.io

 ## Indev ⚠
 cougar-grades is in private early development and the master branch will get very dirty as a result.
 This means commits probably won't work if cloned and tried building because undocumented changes could've been made.